-Regulatory developments, movements in interest rates and prepayment rates as well as loan modification programs affect us in many ways, including the following:
+Regulatory developments, movements in interest rates and prepayment rates affect us in many ways, including the following:

 Effects on our Assets

 A change in or elimination of the guarantee structure of Agency MBS may increase our costs (if, for example, guarantee fees increase) or require us to change our investment strategy altogether.
 For example, the elimination of the guarantee structure of Agency MBS may cause us to change our investment strategy to focus on non-Agency MBS, which in turn would require us to significantly increase our monitoring of the credit risks of our investments in addition to interest rate and prepayment risks.